 - Additional features.
 The HOS247 ELD can be enhanced with extra features such as real-time GPS tracking, idle reporting, IFTA mileage calculations, fleet maintenance, and vehicle diagnostics.
 These digital tools help significantly reduce the cost of operations, facilitate administrative processes, optimize dispatch tasks, and boost operational productivity.

-Designed to achieve maximum compliance, the HOS247 ELD supports all applicable HOS rules, notifying drivers about possible violations that may result in hefty-fines.
+Designed to assist with compliance, the HOS247 ELD helps drivers stay aware of potential HOS violations.
 In the next section, we will discuss the specifics of these commercial driver log book regulations.

 HOS247 ELD Supports Current Commercial Driver Log Book Regulations